Vanity Fair (novel): Miss Matilda Crawley

 The elderly Miss Crawley is everyone's favourite wealthy aunt.
-Sir Pitt and Rawdon both dote on her, although Rawdon is her favourite nephew and sole heir until he marries Becky.
-While Miss Crawley likes Becky and keeps her around to entertain her with sarcasm and wit, and while she loves scandal and particularly stories of unwise marriage, she does not want scandal or unwise marriage in her family.
-A substantial part of the early section of the book deals with the efforts the Crawleys make to kowtow to Miss Crawley in the hope of receiving a big inheritance.
+Sir Pitt and Rawdon both dote on her for her money.
+Rawdon is her favourite nephew and expects to inherit her money until he marries Becky.
+While Miss Crawley likes Becky and keeps her around to entertain her with sarcasm and wit, and while she loves scandal and stories of unwise marriages, this does not apply to her family.

-Thackeray spent time in Paris with his maternal grandmother Harriet Becher, and Miss Crawley's character is said to be based on her.
+Thackeray spent time in Paris with his maternal grandmother, Harriet Becher, and Miss Crawley's character is said to be based on her.

 Joseph Sedley

 Amelia's older brother, Joseph "Jos" Sedley, is a "nabob", who made a respectable fortune as a collector in India.
-Obese and self-important but very shy and insecure, he is attracted to Becky Sharp but circumstances prevent him from proposing.
+Obese and self-important but very shy, he is attracted to Becky Sharp but does not get around to proposing.
 He never marries, but when he meets Becky again he is easily manipulated into falling in love with her.
 Jos is not a courageous or intelligent man, displaying his cowardice at the Battle of Waterloo by trying to flee and purchasing both of Becky's overpriced horses.
 Becky ensnares him again near the end of the book and, it is hinted, murders him for his life insurance.

 Publication history

 The 1847 prospectus for the Vanity Fair: Pen and Pencil Sketches of English Society serial, advertising it under William Makepeace Thackeray's pen name Michael Angelo Titmarsh and under his own name.

 The title page of the 1848 first edition of Vanity Fair: A Novel without a Hero.

-Becky's second appearance in the character of Clytemnestra, an illustration and caption by Thackeray that makes it clear he considered her to have killed Jos for his insurance money.
+Becky's second appearance in the character of Clytemnestra, an illustration and caption by Thackeray that makes it fairly clear that she killed Jos for his insurance money.

 Thackeray may have begun working out some of the details of Vanity Fair as early as 1841 but probably began writing it in late 1844.
 (Note: Tillotson & al., cited in York.)
 Like many novels of the time, Vanity Fair was published as a serial before being sold in book form.
 It was printed in 20 monthly parts between January 1847 and July 1848 for Punch by Bradbury & Evans in London.
 The first three had already been completed before publication, while the others were written after it had begun to sell.

 As was standard practice, the last part was a "double number" containing parts 19 and 20.
 Surviving texts, his notes, and letters show that adjustments were made – e.g., the Battle of Waterloo was delayed twice – but that the broad outline of the story and its principal themes were well established from the beginning of publication.
 (Note: Tillotson & al., cited in York.)